Wondering if you should rebrand your company? Then you’re in the right place.

 Wait...Is My Logo My Brand?

 I want to take a moment to clarify a common misconception about branding: your logo is your brand.
 NOT!
-Although your logo is definitely on the forefront of it all, your brand actually encompasses a much bigger picture than just your logo.
+Although your logo is definitely at the forefront of it all, your brand actually encompasses a much bigger picture than just your logo.

 So what’s the difference?